 Scale the Mountainside in Sheshan

-An accessible day trip for travellers of all activity levels, this family friendly hike requires just 15 minutes to reach the summit.
+An accessible day trip for travelers of all activity levels, this family friendly hike requires just 15 minutes to reach the summit.
 But the panoramas from this mountain peak aren’t Sheshan’s only attraction.
 Once you’ve taken in the view from the top, there are plenty of other sights to see, including the Shanghai Sculpture Park, the Sheshan Basilica and the Happy Valley Amusement Park.

 Wade Through the Water Village of Zhouzhuang

-Rife with canals and ancient stone bridges, this picturesque water village is the perfect destination for travellers who want to steal a glimpse of Old China.
+Rife with canals and ancient stone bridges, this picturesque water village is the perfect destination for travelers who want to steal a glimpse of Old China.
 Complete with architecture from both the Ming and Qing dynasties, this 900-year-old township is best explored aboard a Chinese gondola, with a local guide wading you through the waterways.